Eight of the Best International Grocery Markets in Raleigh, N.C.

 Insider tip: A majority of the titles are in French, and those written in English sport a tiny American flag bookmark.
 This unique gourmet shop/bookstore concept is the brainchild of Laurence and Phillippe Kneuss, who decided to move to Raleigh after raising their three children in Paris and Burgundy, France (and we're glad they did!)

 Filipino Cuisine and Bitter Melon Asian Market (Filipino)

-Family-owned Bitter Melon Asian Market and its accompanying restaurant, Filipino, are popular in the Fuquay-Varina area (and beyond!) for good reason.
+Family-owned Bitter Melon Asian Market and its accompanying restaurant, Filipino Cuisine, are popular in the Fuquay-Varina area (and beyond!) for good reason.
 Super-friendly owners Angela and Joel serve up Filipino cuisine that’s authentic and utterly delicious while offering a great selection of hard-to-find Filipino and Asian food items.
 Fans rave about the pancit, lumpia, lechon kawali and especially the sisig (a finely chopped pork dish, traditionally made with pig head).
-See what the fuss is all about—it’s a taste of Old Manilla just outside of the City of Oaks!
+See what the excitement is all about—it’s a taste of Old Manila just outside of the City of Oaks!

 Header photo via Neomonde Mediterranean